So, friends, I’m curious: why are you here?

 “I have come,” Jesus would have said, “‘to proclaim the year of the Lord’s favor’.
 I am here to announce that the true Kingdom of God is here.
 I am the King, and I will defeat the dragon!”

 And the people are like, “yeah man!
 This is good news for us!”
-Because, after all, in verse 22: “Isn’t this Joseph’s son?”
+Because, after all (verse 22), “Isn’t this Joseph’s son?”

 See, to the people of Nazareth, this is a “Home-Town Boy Makes Good” situation.
 They’re sitting there going, “hey, that’s Joe’s boy innit?
 And me and Joe, we went way back.
 And I’ve heard that Jesus has been doing miracles next door in kampung Capernaum.
 So I should ask him to heal this bad leg of mine!”

 Well, Jesus knows just what they’re thinking.
-So he says in verse 23: “I know what you’re all thinking.
+So he says (verse 23): “I know what you’re all thinking.
 You’re thinking, ‘hey “Doc”, you’ve been healing people next door in Capernaum; don’t you think it’s time to hook us up too?’

 And everyone’s like, “…okay.
 So what exactly are you saying, Jesus?”

-So Jesus gives them an example from the Old Testament:
+So Jesus gives them an example from the Old Testament (verse 25):

 “Do you remember the Prophet Elijah?
 There was a famine in Israel for three years.
 Now, do you think Elijah’s relatives were starving to death?
 Do you think they might have wanted a miracle from their miracle-working relative?
 Instead, God sent Elijah out of the country, and a total stranger — a non-Jew — benefited from Elijah’s miracles.